Show Remote Execution Agent task logs in Airflow UI

 AIRFLOW__ASTRONOMER_PROVIDERS_LOGGING__AWS_REGION <The region in which the S3 bucket is configured>

 Once you have post-completion log visibility, you can enable real-time log display.
 Remote Execution prevents the Airflow API server from reading logs directly from workers until they reach object storage.
-Use Vector, included in the RE agent Helm chart, to upload partial logs while tasks are running.
+Use Vector, included in the Remote Execution Agent Helm chart, to upload partial logs while tasks are running.

 Prerequisites